reasec/certificate-pinning-spring-web-client/README.md

 If you are going to keep the sha of the public key of the server that you are talking to do it privately and secure.
 Additionally you may need to check regularly if that sha still valid, or change it when you know it will change.

-This library will get update eventually to support a list of valid shas, this will allow you to have different shas for different public keys in different certificates.
+This library support multiples shas, this will allow you to have different shas for different public keys in different certificates.
 This may be useful if the server has more than one certificate or is planning to do it so, for example when the keys are compromised or because if has a key rotation policy.